1. Q: What will our son gain from joining a Scout BSA program?

 Sign up as a Merit Badge counselor and complete a short training class.
 There are currently 135 different merit badges so there is likely a subject that you will leverage your experience and knowledge.

 Attend a scouting event to help the ASMs in overseeing the activity.
-Since Scouting is boy led, adults are not to direct or organize but to provide help if asked or warranted.
+Since Scouting is scout led, adults are not to direct or organize but to provide help if asked or warranted.
 Any adult at a Scouting event for 72 hours or more (e.g. summer camp) must be a registered adult leader in the troop.

 A: There is no requirement to rank advance.
 However, many of the benefits from scouting happen through the experience of completing rank advancement requirements.